-- Characterization of solid state materials: X-ray and neutron scattering, powder diffraction with Rietveld refinement, X-ray spectroscopy, electron microscopy
+- Characterization of solid state materials: X-ray and neutron scattering, powder diffraction and Rietveld refinement, X-ray spectroscopy, electron microscopy

 - Ionic diffusion in materials; structure/property relations in materials for in Li- and Na- ion batteries, fuel cells, and other electrochemical devices

 - Electrical properties of materials: Conductivity, superconductivity, piezo- and ferroelectric materials

 Following the course, the student will be able to

 - Explain structure/property relations in important functional materials

 - Compare different methods of analysis and explain their use in a given situation

 - Explain the principles and physical background of the most important characterization techniques in solid state chemistry

 - Critically read research papers in materials chemistry